lisatshona/Intro-to-HTML-CSS/README.md

 **DOM**
  Is a programming interface for web documents.
 It represents the structure of HTML and XML documents.
  It provides structural representations of the document and defines a way that structure is to be accessed.
  Javascript has syntax that have objects.
-To access an object, property, or method, its reference must include every object that contains it, separated by a dot.
+To access an object, property, or method, it's reference must include every object that contains it, separated by a dot.
  **JavaScript Objects** are Window, Document, Form & Image.

  **JS Methods** are the following: